• Skip to primary navigation

 Burgers and Sandwiches: The tangy and slightly sweet balsamic sauce complements the savory and hearty flavors of burgers and sandwiches.
 Try it with Cheeseburger Pie or sandwiches made with Chicken Curry Salad.

-Mexican Cuisine: The flavors in Cold Green Bean Salad make it an excellent accompaniment to Mexican dishes.
+Mexican Cuisine: The flavors in Mixed Bean Salad make it an excellent accompaniment to Mexican dishes.
 Serve it as a side with Easy Mexican Fried Rice or with Tamale Casserole or Oven Baked Burritos.

 This recipe was kindly shared by Rick McCurdy, a family member from Louisiana.
 He is an outstanding cook and connoisseur of great food.